haiku/website/content/guides/virtualizing/qemu.md

 #### 4. Machine accelerator

-Then, choose your Machine Accelerator here.
-HAXM is enabled by default, as speeds up virtualization.
-However, this cause [bugs](https://gitlab.com/qtemu/gui/issues/28#note_244603038) in many machines.
-If HAXM is installed in your PC, you can press "Next" and move on.
+Here you choose your Machine Accelerator.
+HAXM is enabled by default, as it speeds up virtualization.
+However, this causes [bugs](https://gitlab.com/qtemu/gui/issues/28#note_244603038) in many machines.
+If HAXM is installed on your PC, you can press "Next" and move on.

 ![QtEmuNewAccelerator](/files/guides/virtualizing/qemu/06_QtEmu_new_accelerator.png)